luc-tielen/eclair-lsp-server/README.md

   - didOpenTextDocumentNotificationHandler (diagnostics: errors)
   - didChangeTextDocumentNotificationHandler (diagnostics)
   - didSaveTextDocumentNotificationHandler (diagnostics)
-- change code in eclair itself:
-  - main: needs to be turned into a loop that receives JSON, parses it, runs the corresponding command, and transforms results back into JSON, and sends it back to the server
 - add tests (with dummy "eclair" process that can send back any JSON)